Use & Care

 Pour some mild abrasive liquid cleanser, such as Soft Scrub®, on a damp sponge or cloth and rub over area, using small circular motions, from the front to the back, and then from side to side, overlapping the circles until the entire area has been cleaned.

-Because the solid beauty of Corian® Solid Surface goes all the way through the material, it can be sanded and renewed.
+Because the beauty of Corian® Solid Surface goes all the way through, they are renewable.
 You can remove minor cuts and scratches yourself by following these instructions.
+Deeper scratches may also be removed, but repair is best done by professionals.

 There's Always the Professional Option